lacoco-lab/lacoco-lab.github.io/courses/ml-theory-2026.md

 This lecture treats modern theory of machine learning (e.g., generalization bounds), with a special view to Language Models.
 Content at a glance (tentative):
+* Foundations
+  *   Probability theory background
+  *   Asymptotics, Empirical Risk Minimization
+* Classical and Modern Methods
   *   Concentration Inequalities
   *   Generalization Bounds via Uniform Convergence
-* Rademacher Complexity, Covering Numbers, VC Dimension
+  *   Rademacher Complexity, Covering Numbers
+  *   VC Dimension
+  *   PAC-Bayes
+* Applications to LLM/Transformers
-* Learning theory for LLMs/Transformers
+  *   Learning results for LLMs/Transformers via Covering Numbers
+  *   Hardness of learning for Transformers via Sensitivity
+  *   Length generalization and limit transformers

 Prerequisites:
-* Understanding of machine learning
+* Machine learning
 * Calculus and linear algebra
 * Probability theory
-* Strong motivation to work through mathematical content
+* Motivation to work through mathematical content

 To get an idea if your prerequisites are sufficient, you can check the early chapters in the notes linked under "Material" and see how accessible they look to you.